-The School of Hospitality was formed one hundred years ago when a committee of concerned academics and hospitality representatives, which included Auguste Escoffier, Cesar Ritz, Isadore Salmon and Baroness Burdett-Coutts, came together to develop a school for professional cookery.
+The School of Hospitality and Culinary Arts was formed one hundred years ago when a committee of concerned academics and hospitality representatives, which included Auguste Escoffier, Cesar Ritz, Isadore Salmon and Baroness Burdett-Coutts, came together to develop a school for professional cookery.
 Many of London’s finest hotels were being opened during this period in a new age of hospitality for the 20th century, including the Ritz Hotel London opened in 1906, the Waldorf Astoria in 1908 and the family-run Goring Hotel in 1910.

 The ‘Westminster Technical Institute’ was established in 1894 in a two-storey building, provided by Baroness Burdett-Coutts, who had founded the nearby St. Stephen’s Church on Rochester Row and the Burdett-Coutts School.